Rui-San/LAPR2_2023_2024/docs/sprintA/us001/01.requirements-engineering/Readme.md

 > **Question:** What criteria are necessary to register a skill?
 >
-> **Answer:** o nome da skill, por exemplo: podador, condutor de veiculos pesados, aplicador de fito-farmacos
+> **Answer:** The name of the skill, for example: pruner, heavy vehicle driver, phytosanitary product applicator.

 > **Question:** When a skill that already exists is created, what should the system do?
 >